 Deep breathing exercises can also give you immediate relief.
 Inhale slowly, expanding your belly to fill your entire chest cavity.
 Then exhale slowly and completely.
 After four or five breaths, you’ll feel more relaxed.
-Yoga is also another method to aid relaxation and ease stress.
-Buy a tape and learn how, or join a class and make new friends.
+Here is an additional breathing exercise for coping with divorce stress that can help reset your frazzled nervous system.

 The stress of divorce causes some women to withdraw socially.
 But you need to realize that friends are one of the great joys in life.
 With a true friend, you can talk about what you're feeling and even cry when it gets overwhelming.
 Even better, you can go out and have fun with a friend.
 There is nothing like laughter to wash away your worries and make you feel rejuvenated.

 Keep in touch and surround yourself with positive, upbeat people.
-Good moods can be contagious, and help you gain perspective on your life.
+Good moods can be contagious and help you gain perspective on your life.
 So smile even when you don’t feel like it.
 You can fake it until it becomes a natural part of you.

 Don't worry about what other people might think.
 A spotless house, perfect kids, or pushing for a job promotion may be too much for you right now.
 Allow the kids to pick out their own clothes.
 Eat fast food every now and then so that you don’t have to cook or clean dishes.
 Ask the children to help dust the house or take out the trash.
 Asking for help may feel weird, but it can give you the time you need to heal.

 Free from the strain of small distractions, you can focus on what really needs to be done.
 Make a list of what is important and prioritize.
 Anything that doesn’t affect your job, your kids well-being, or life’s basic needs can go to the bottom of the list.

-Changing you scenery also reduces stress.
+Changing your scenery also reduces stress.
 Take a different route to work, vary your leisure activities, eat someplace new, or schedule a week-end get away.
 All of these things can feel like a breath of fresh air in your life.

 Boosting your self-esteem and controlling your anger can also help ease the stress you're under.
 There is more on these subjects in the following articles.